mannyaboah/VotingDapp/readme.txt

     Only one account can vote at a time so after you vote, the vote button will disapper.
     Inorder to vote again, swich accounts in MetaMask, Multiple accounts can be imported from Ganache.
-    Note: MetaMask and chrome is glichy so refresh inbetween actions when page is loading ...
+    Note: MetaMask and chrome is glichy so refresh in between actions when page is loading ...

 ------------------------------------------------------------------------------------------------------------------